Which Pipe Is Best for Plumbing? A Practical Guide for Smart Construction

 PVC vs CPVC Pipe – What’s the Difference?

-UPVC (Unplasticized Polyvinyl Chloride) pipes are rigid and known for their mechanical strength.
+UPVC (Unplasticized Polyvinyl Chloride) pipes are rigid and known for their mechanical strength and excellent pressure-handling capabilities.

 Advantages of UPVC Pipes